3NWT/CocraikeLauncher/README.md

 **Compiling**

-Execute kokain.sh to compile.
+Execute kokain.sh as root to compile.
 (Install dependencies for PrismLauncher before trying to compile.)